Sam-oTerry/starlet-2/README.md

 - A listing that's both featured and trending appears only once
 - Maintains list integrity and user experience

-#### Dynamic Section Headers
+#### Persuasive Section Headers
+- Uses "Recommended for You" as the primary heading
+- Creates personalized appeal and user engagement
+- Removes technical jargon like "listings" for better user experience
-- Automatically updates based on content type:
+- Focuses on user benefit rather than content categorization
-  - "Premium Listings" for mixed content
-  - "Official Store Listings" for store-only content
-  - "Featured Listings" for featured-only content
-  - "Recent Listings" for recent content
-  - "Available Listings" for approved content
-  - "All Listings" for any content
+- Maintains professional and appealing presentation

 #### Visual Indicators
 - **Official Store**: Blue badge with checkmark (highest priority)